 Main principles of combining the voices

-Voices are combined with cantus firmus and with other voices so that they form consonances on the first beat of each measure.
+Voices are combined with cantus firmus and with other voices so that they form consonances on the first beat of each harmony.
 Each voice can move more freely between these reference points.
 This freedom leads to unexpected combinations of notes, which constitute the main interest of counterpoint.
 These note combinations should be evaluated by ear.
-Even if the voice starts not on the first beat of the first measure, the first note of the voice follows the same rules.
+Even if the voice starts not on the first beat of the first measure, the first note of the voice follows the same rules as each note on the first beat of the harmony.

 In case of suspension, the note which resolves the suspension should form consonance.